cloud-ark/caastle/docs/notes.rst

 3) Local Docker resources:

    CloudARK uses Docker as the mechanism for invoking native cloud CLI commands occassionally.
-   The Docker containers created for this purpose are deleted by CloudARK.
-Once in a while it will be a good idea to verify this and do cleanup actions given below:
+   Docker containers and Docker images created for this purpose are deleted by CloudARK.
+   However, once in a while it will be a good idea to verify this and do cleanup actions given below if required:

    $ docker ps -a | grep Exited | awk '{print $1}'  | xargs docker stop